 - a.
-Fraud in securing appointment.

-- b.
-Incompetency.

-- c.
-Inefficiency.

-- d.
-Inexcusable neglect of duty.

-- e.
-Insubordination.

-- f.
-Dishonesty.

-- g.
-Under the influence of alcohol and/or drugs while on duty.

-- h.
-Inexcusable absence without leave.
+Fraud in securing appointment. - b.
+Incompetency. - c.
+Inefficiency. - d.
+Inexcusable neglect of duty. - e.
+Insubordination. - f.
+Dishonesty. - g.
+Under the influence of alcohol and/or drugs while on duty - h.
+Inexcusable absence without leave. - i.

-- i.
 Conviction of a felony or conviction of a misdemeanor which is of such a nature as to adversely affect the employee's ability to perform the duties and responsibilities of the employee's position.
-A plea of guilty, or a conviction following a plea of nolo contendere is deemed to be a conviction within the meaning of this section.

-- j.
-Discourteous treatment of the public or other employees.
+A plea of guilty, or a conviction following a plea of nolo contendere is deemed to be a conviction within the meaning of this section. - j.
+Discourteous treatment of the public or other employees. - k.

-- k.
 Political activity prohibited by state or federal law. - l.
 Willful disobedience. - m.
 Violation of any of the prohibitions set forth in Section 71 of the Sacramento County Charter. - n.
 Refusal to take and sign any oath or affirmation which is a federal, state or County requirement. - o.
 Any failure of good behavior either during or outside of duty hours which is of such nature that it causes discredit to the County or their employment. - p.
 Failure to possess or keep in effect any license, certificate or other similar requirement specified in the employee's position specification. - q.
 Any violation of Civil Service Commission Rule 6.6-a which prohibits the solicitation of waivers.

-16.6.
-CAUSE FOR PERSONNEL ACTION DUE TO PHYSICAL OR MENTAL DISABILITY

-For non-disciplinary reasons, a permanent employee's employment may be terminated or a permanent employee may be reduced in rank because of physical or mental disability, with or without reasonable accommodation, which disability precludes the employee from the proper performance of the essential duties of their job.
-Any such action shall be subject to the same provisions of this article as are applicable to actions taken pursuant to Section 16.5.
+17.6.
+CAUSES FOR PERSONNEL ACTION DUE TO PHYSICAL OR MENTAL DISABILITY or a permanent employee may be reduced in rank because of physical or mental disability, with or without reasonable accommodation, which disability precludes the employee from the proper performance of the essential duties of their job.
+Any such action shall be subject to the same provisions of this article as are applicable to actions taken pursuant to Section 17.5.